-Professor Graeme Dewhurst has taken up many leadership roles including Regional Advisor on training for the London College, Postgraduate Dean after nearly 10 years as Kent, Surrey and Sussex Head of School of Medicine as well as Associate Postgraduate for Medical Education.
+Professor Graeme Dewhurst has taken up many leadership roles including The Senior Clinical Examiner & Regional Advisor on training for the Royal College of Physicians of London, and is now the SE Regional Postgraduate Dean after nearly 10 years as Kent, Surrey and Sussex Head of School of Medicine as well as Associate Postgraduate for Medical Education.

-Graeme was also previously the Director of Medical Education at St Richard’s Hospital in Chichester where he was a General Practitioner with special responsibility for the elderly and stroke.
+Graeme was also previously the Director of Medical Education at St Richard’s Hospital in Chichester where he was a consultant General Physician with special responsibility for the elderly and stroke.

 Jim Dicks - Treasurer

-Jim brings over 40 years of business and management expertise to the Hospice’s Finance, Investment and Capital Project Committee.
+Jim brings over 40 years of business and management expertise to the Hospice’s Finance SubCommittee, having also served on the Investment and Capital Project SubCommittees.
 Originally a chartered Accountant, he also ran a publishing company, and became a Trustee in the autumn of 2014.
 He is also a Governor of the University of Chichester.

 Jim believes what St Wilfrid’s does is wonderful: “I have great admiration for the Hospice and my involvement is a way of giving something back to the community.”

 Alan's career has experience working for some of the largest insurers and asset managers in the world in the UK, mainland Europe and the US, as well as building his own firm from a single office with a kettle to a national award winning business employing many staff with a multi-million pound turnover.